quintoandar/butterfree/GITFLOW.md

 ### GitHub workflow

 - Open a Pull Request against `master`.
 Check our PR guidelines [here](https://github.com/quintoandar/butterfree/blob/master/CONTRIBUTING.md#pull-request-guideline).
-- When the Pull Request has been approved, merge using `squash and merge`, adding the Jira task number and a brief description: ie, `[MLOP-169] Enable stream pipelines in Butterfree`.
+- When the Pull Request has been approved, merge using `squash and merge`, adding a brief description: ie, ` Enable stream pipelines in Butterfree`.
 - This squashes all your commits into a single clean commit.
 Remember to clean detailed descriptions, otherwise our git logs will be a mess.

 If you are unable to squash merge because of conflicts, you need to rebase against `master` again: